softwarefactory-project/sf-docs/docs/user/resources_user.rst

           - marco@ichiban-cloud.io
         description: Project Core of ichiban-cloud

-Please note the users mentioned in the groups must have been connected at least once on your SF platform.
+Please note the users mentioned in the groups must have logged at least once on Software Factory.

 Deleting a resource is as simple as removing it from the resources YAML files.
-Updating a resource is as simple as updating it from the resources YAML files.
+Updating a resource is as simple as updating it in the resources YAML files.

 Keys under each resources' groups are usually used to create and reference (as unique id) real resources into services.
-So if you want to rename a resource you will see that the resource is detected as "Deleted" an a new one will be detected as "Created".
-If you intend to do that with the repos' resource then you have to make sure you have fetch locally your git repo's branches because the git repo is going to be deleted and created under the new name.
+So if you want to rename a resource you will see that the resource is detected as "Deleted" and a new one will be detected as "Created".
+If you intend to do that with a repository resource then you have to make sure you have fetched locally your git repository's branches because the git repository is going to be deleted on Software Factory and created under the new name.

 Resource deletion
 -----------------

-When resources' modifications include the deletion of a resource, the verification job "config-check" will return a failure if the commit message of the change does not include the string "sf-resources: allow-delete".
-This can be seen as a confirmation from the change's author to be sure resources' deletions are expected.
+When modifications to the resources tree include the deletion of a resource, the verification job "config-check" will return a failure if the commit message of the change does not include the string "sf-resources: allow-delete".
+This can be seen as a confirmation from the change's author to be sure the the deletion of some resources is actually intended.